thindil/steamsky/bin/doc/MODDING.md

   Independent, Pirates, Undead, Drones, Inquisition.
 - Tags `recipes`: List of know recipes. (player ships only).
     - Attribute `index` is recipe index from files from *recipes* directory.
-    - Optional attribute `action`: what to do with this recipe.
+    - Optional attribute `action`: What to do with this recipe.
 Possible values
       are: "add" (add this recipe, default option) or "remove" (remove this recipe).
 - Tags `member`: List of crew members.